TerminalJack/Spriter2UnityDX/README.md

 ### Why are the animation clips set to a sample rate of 1000?
 Isn't that a little excessive?

 The sample rate is set to 1000 due to the fact that that is Spriter's effective sample rate.
-In Spriter, there is nothing stopping the creator form putting keyframes just 1 millisecond apart.
+In Spriter, there is nothing stopping the creator from putting two keyframes just 1 millisecond apart.
 In fact, this is quite common.
-The creator will do this when they intend an animated properties to change instantly.
+The creator will do this when they intend for an animated property to change instantly.

 Using the same sample rate as Spriter also allows Unity to be frame-for-frame identical to Spriter.
 You will find the keys at the exact same frame in Unity as you do in Spriter.